openvstorage/ovs-documentation/Administration/usingthegui/vdisks.md

 -   Stored data: Amount of data in the snapshot which is stored on the Backend.
 -   Type: Automatic or Manual snapshot.
 -   Consistent: Whether the snapshot is labeled as consistent or not.
--   Sticky: Sticky snapshots can only be manually removed and are not considered to be deleted when out of retention.
+-   Sticky: Sticky snapshots can only be manually removed through the GUI or API and are not considered to be automatically deleted when out of retention.

+> ==== Info::Removing snapshots
+>
-Individual Snapshots can be deleted by clicking the delete button.
+> Individual Snapshots can be deleted by clicking the delete button.

 #### Edge Clients